BitcoinQnA/bitcoin-wallet-guide/_pages/hardware.md

 permalink: /hardware/
 ---

-Hardware wallets offers an exponential increase in security when compared with mobile or desktop wallets.
-They are designed so that your private keys are generated and stored on a dedicated device that is not connected to any potentially malware infected device.
+Hardware wallets offers an increase in security when compared with mobile or desktop wallets.
+They are designed so that your private keys are generated and stored on a dedicated device that is not directly connected to any potentially malware infected device.
 However, some of these require plugging into a computer to interact with, which exposes them to more risk than their airgapped counterparts.
-For the ultimate setup in terms of privacy and security, you should look to use an air gapped device in conjunction with a [desktop wallet](/desktop) that is connected to your own [node](https://node.guide).
+For the ultimate setup in terms of privacy and security, you should look to use an air gapped device in conjunction with a [mobile](/mobile) or [desktop](/desktop) wallet that is connected to your own [node](https://node.guide).

-This does of course come with additional hurdles that may be difficult to overcome for first timers, which is why there are items in this list that trade-off some of that security and privacy to make the user experience smoother by offering a companion app and USB plug in option.
-Some options in the list below offer alt coin support as well as a Bitcoin only firmware option, always ensure you opt for the Bitcoin only version to minimise another attack vector risk.
+This type of set-up does come with additional hurdles that may be more difficult to overcome for first timers.
+This is why there are items in the list below that trade-off some security and privacy to make the user experience smoother by offering a companion app and USB plug in option.
+Some options in the list offer alt coin support as well as a Bitcoin only firmware option, always ensure you opt for the Bitcoin only version to minimise another attack vector risk.

 ### Table of Contents